Graph components

 Nodes are extremely versatile.
 They can represent a single technology type or industrial process or can be used more abstractly to combine energy flows from multiple sources to easily query the graph.

 For example, the transport_car_using_electricity node represents electric cars used for transport.
 This sends energy into a transport_useful_demand_cars node which does not have a real-world counterpart.
 Instead, it is used to represent the total demand for car-based transport in the graph.
-Car demand then feeds into transport_useful_demand_passenger_kms which represents the total passenger kilometres travelled by all transport methods, including bicycles, busses, cars, and more.
+Car demand then feeds into transport_useful_demand_passenger_kms which represents the total passenger kilometers travelled by all transport methods, including bicycles, busses, cars, and more.

 Edges